lalelisealstad/mybook-dashboard/README.md

 - pie chart categories,
 - top and botton books my rating with other ratings
 - most read authors by count, and most liked authors
-- this year in books, total books and total pages. print
+- this year in books, total books and total pages.

+## Performance improvements
+- using a spinner for visual indication that file is being uploaded
+- using asyncronous code for the google books api call to run all requests asyncronously

 # Developing: